idptools/dodo/docs/validation.md

 none of those residues is on geometry DODO did not build, and is reported as inherited.
 Glycine, which is complete with a bare backbone, is not mistaken for a rebuilt residue.

-The seams are deliberately *not* counted as inherited.
-They touch a residue DODO built, so they are DODO's own compromise to report — not something to blame on the input.
+If the conservative seam fallback is ever needed, its long bond is deliberately *not* counted as inherited.
+It touches a residue DODO built, so it remains DODO's own compromise to report — not something to blame on the input.

 This is why DODO's own tests assert a *differential* invariant — that DODO introduces no defect the input did not already have — rather than that the output is unconditionally clean.
 Several real